-Client Release Archive Format File Server Revision Library Compatibility Notes 8 + 8 + (split) X X All security and performance features are available.
+Client Release Archive Format File Server Revision Library Compatibility Notes 8 + 8 + (split) Х X All security and performance features are available.
 8 + 5.3 - 8 + Х n/a All security and some performance features are available.
 6.5 - 7.5 5.3 - 8 + X n/a These clients can directly access unsplit archives on the file server via a mapped drive.
 However, since they do not actually use the file server itself, there are no performance gains for these clients.
 Except for the web client, these clients require write/delete access to the archive files.
 Allowing such access defeats the key security improvement in the file server.
-5.3 - 7.5 8 + (split) n/a n/a These clients cannot be used with the file server so they cannot read split archives.
+5.3 - 7.58 + (split)n/an/aThese clients cannot be used with the file server so they cannot read split archives.
 However, you can unsplit the archives to return them to the inflated format.

-\ NOTE Version Manager 8 + can use the same archive format as Version Manager 5.3 - 7.5.
-However, to create a Revision Library, you must split archives into separate revision and metadata files; these split archives are not backward compatible with Version Manager 5.3 - 7.5 clients.
+NOTE Version Manager 8 + can use the same archive format as Version Manager 5.3 - 7.5.
+However, to create a Revision Library, you must split archives into separate revision and metadata files; these split create a Revision Library, you must split archives into separate revision and metadata files; these split archives are not backward compatible with Version Manager 5.3 - 7.5 clients.
 You can recombine (unsplit) revision libraries and metadata archives to return them to the original (inflated) archive format.